sdbeng/git-champs/Readme.md

 Always check the logs with `git log` and also you can have a look at the HEAD by doing `git reflog`.

-I strongly reccommend to read the [docs](https://git-scm.com/docs/git-reflog) and practice by making simple changes to a repo.
+I strongly recommend to read the [docs](https://git-scm.com/docs/git-reflog) and practice by making simple changes to a repo.

+One more important command is `git reset`.
+`git reset --hard <commit>`
+`git reset --hard origin/master`

+They will help you go back in time and reset your code to the previous state, getting rid of code you don't want or it's not working.